catalin-f/webtierbench/apps-pending/django-docker/README.md

 # Docker containers setup files

-This directory contains all docker files and all necessary dependencies to build a docker image with a particular service completely configured.
+This directory contains all docker files and all necessary dependencies to build a docker image that contains a particular service completely configured.
 Each application has it's dedicated directory.

 ## Build a docker image